xhoppe/xhoppe.github.io/source/messages-api/index.markdown

     body: 'ljsfjsfjslfjs ljdslj ljdsflsjdf ',
     created_at: '2014-11-22T12:00:00Z',
     image: 'http://test.xhop.pe/aaa/aaa.jpg',
+    read: false
     ms_id:
   }
 ]

 The ms_id is the moodstocks image id, it could be nil, if it's not nil, then when the user clicks the message, the client can invoke the scannable api to get the product or coupon.

 ## Delete message